logo

 John McCarthy, a computer scientist at Stanford University, is generally considered the father of AI in US.
 He was the first to use the term "Artificial Intelligence" and held the first-ever AI conference at Dartmouth in 1956, an event treated as the establishment of AI as a domain.
 He invented LISP, the second-oldest high-level programming language which is widely used nowadays.
 McCarthy's vision formed the basis for symbolic thinking and logic-based systems.

-2. United Kingdom — Alan Turing
+2. Father of AI in the United Kingdom — Alan Turing

 "We can only see a short distance ahead, but we can see plenty there that needs to be done."